stormpath/stormpath.github.io/source/python/product-guide/index.markdown

     account_dict = {
         "username": 'Username'
         "email": 'Email',
-        "givenName": 'Given Name',
+        "given_name": 'Given Name',
         "surname": 'Surname',
         "password": 'Password'
     }

-    account = directory.create_account(account_dict)
+    account = directory.accounts.create(account_dict)

-If you want to override the registration workflow and have the account created with ENABLED status right away, pass `False` as second argument, for example:
+If you want to override the registration workflow and have the account created with `Enabled` status right away, pass `False` as the value to the `registration_workflow_enabled` parameter, for example:

-	account = directory.create_account(account_dict, False)
+	account = directory.accounts.create(account_dict, registration_workflow_enabled=False)

 If you want to associate the account to a group, add the following:

 	account.add_group(group)

+<a name="edit-accounts"></a>
 ### Edit Account Details

-To edit accounts, use the attributes of an existing account instance to set the values and call the `save()` method:
+To edit accounts, use the attributes of an existing account instance to set the values and call the `save` method:

 	account.status = "DISABLED"
 	account.given_name = 'New Given Name'
 	account.surname = 'New Surname'
 	account.username = 'New Username'
 	account.email = 'New Email'
-	account.middleName = 'New Middle Name'
+	account.middle_name = 'New Middle Name'

 	account.save()